 Cambridge is fortunate to have a host of other greenspaces which all make a significant contribution to our biodiversity.
 These include country parks, such as those at Milton and Trumpington Meadows.
-There are also other accessible greenspaces including Granchester Meadows, Hobson's Park, and new areas of open space at Eddington and Darwin Green in north-west Cambridge.
+There are also other accessible greenspaces including Grantchester Meadows, Hobson's Park, and new areas of open space at Eddington and Darwin Green in north-west Cambridge.

 Cambridge is a 'green' city.
-Beyond the formal greenspaces such as designated areas and parks, there are also numerous informal greenspaces, backlands, gardens as well as college grounds, street trees and, more frequently, green roofs.
+Beyond the formal greenspaces such as designated areas and parks, there are also numerous informal greenspaces, including community gardens and orchards, private gardens as well as college grounds, street trees and increasingly, green roofs.
 Canopy cover from trees in the city is estimated to average 17% across the wards, and these trees alone make a significant contribution to the biodiversity resource in Cambridge.